TreeMaker/TreeMaker/README.md

 Because of the large number of events in the Spring15 MC, there are now a number of looper_*.sh scripts for signal, data, and various background categories.

 Sometimes, a few jobs might fail, e.g. due to xrootd connectivity problems.
 The script [resubCondor.sh](./Production/test/condorSub/resubCondor.sh) can identify the failed jobs and prepare them for resubmission by checking the Condor logs.
+The existing JDL files are listed for resubmission in the output script.
+If the script finds a failed job, it automatically checks to see if any newer instances of that job were successful (to account for multiple rounds of job submission from the same production folder).
 ```
-./resubCondor.sh "YYYY-MM-DD HH:MM" myResub.sh
+./resubCondor.sh -t "YYYY-MM-DD HH:MM" -o myResub.sh
 ./myResub.sh
 ```

-The first parameter, if used, tells the script to look at only the jobs which finished after the specified starting date/time (default=beginning of time, "1970-01-01 00:00").
-The second parameter, if used, specifies the name of the output resubmission script (default="resub.sh").
-The existing JDL files are resubmitted by the resubmission script.
-If the script finds a failed job, it automatically checks to see if any newer instances of that job were successful (to account for multiple rounds of job submission from the same production folder).
+These are the parameters for the script:
+* `-o` : output script name, default = "resub.sh"
+* `-t` : search for logs modified after this time (in specified format)
+* `-f` : search for logs modified after this file
+* if neither `-t` nor `-f` is given, all logs will be searched

 ## Calculate Integrated Luminosity